Template-Guided 3D Molecular Pose Generation via Flow Matching and Differentiable Optimization: Experiments

 As expected, alignment accuracy generally declines with decreasing molecular similarity to the template or increasing structural complexity.
 Nonetheless, \gls{FM-MAPO} and \gls{FM-MAPO}+ consistently outperform all baselines across all similarity and complexity bins, demonstrating their robustness in challenging scenarios.
 Indeed, \gls{FM-MA} generates poses without relying on explicit structural similarity, instead leveraging global spatial priors derived from the reference conformation.
 When the query molecule shares high similarity with the template, 3D \gls{LB} alignment methods such as LS-align and FitDock tend to outperform Vina and rDock \gls{SB} approaches, highlighting the value of exploiting reference ligand information to guide pose generation in these scenarios.

 All results were obtained under a cross-docking setup, where the pocket structure of the template ligand is used, simulating the realistic scenario in which the query ligand’s pocket structure is unavailable.
 Additional experiments were conducted under a redocking setup, using the query ligand’s own crystal pocket.
 Results are provided in the Table \ref{tab:bench_results_redocking}.
 We further assessed the quality of generated poses using the PoseBusters test suite \citep{buttenschoen2024posebusters}, with detailed results available in Appendix \ref{PoseBuster_check}.
-An ablation study evaluating the role of the pocket, the importance of the \gls{PO} stage, and the impact of the number of initial conformations sampled with \gls{FM-MA} is also presented in Appendix \ref{ablation_study}.
+Ablation studies are presented in Appendix \ref{ablation_study}.
+Comparison to Harmonic Flow \cite{stark2024harmonic} is provided in \ref{hf}.

 \paragraph{Runtime.} In terms of computational efficiency, \gls{FM-MAPO} achieves a competitive average runtime of $3.66$ seconds per molecule.
 As expected, \gls{FM-MAPO}+ incurs a higher runtime ($27.96$ s per molecule) due to the additional \gls{PO} steps involving all samples but resulting in improved alignment accuracy.
 Both \gls{FM-MAPO} and \gls{FM-MAPO}+ benefit from GPU \footnote{Experiments were run on a single NVIDIA T4 Tensor Core GPU.} acceleration during the \gls{FM-MA} stage, whereas conventional methods such as rDock and FitDock were executed using a single CPU core, and Vina was run with four CPU cores.
+More details are provided in \ref{discussion_runtime}.